WallStreetMojo

 Problem #1

-Structured references have their own problems as well.
+Structured references have their problems as well.
 We are all familiar with applying the excel formula and copying or dragging it to the other remaining cells.
-This is not the same process in Structured References.
+It is not the same process as structured references.
 It works a bit differently.

 Now, look at the below example.
-I have applied the SUM formula in excel for the normal range.
+We have applied the SUM formula in excel for the normal range.

 Structured Reference Problem 1.1

-If I want to sum Price and Sales Value, I will simply just copy and paste or drag the current formula to the other two cells, and it will give me the SUM value of Price & Sale Value.
+If we want to sum price and sales value, we will copy and paste or drag the current formula to the other two cells, giving us the SUM value of price and sale value.

 Structured Reference Problem 1.2